-The Urban Paths of Poulsbo PlanUPP is incorporated in the City's Comprehensive Plan as Appendix B-6.
+The UPP is incorporated in the City's Comprehensive Plan as Appendix B-6.
 It is the primary resource for trail goals, policies, implementation, and strategies for financing improvements.
 The plan includes implementation strategies and maps.
 This section is meant to provide a framework for establishing safe routes for walking, cycling and other forms of non-motorized transport.
-The City is committed to expanding the trail system-through a variety of mechanisms by acquiring land and easements, partnering with private developers or with other organizations like the North Kitsap School District on properties it owns within the city.
+The city is committed to expanding the trail system-through a variety of mechanisms by acquiring land and easements, partnering with private developers or with other organizations like the North Kitsap School District on properties it owns within the city.